Luis Enrique Nsue

-Luis Enrique Nsue Ntugu Akele (born 16 January 1998) is an Equatoguinean professional footballer who plays as a centre-back for Malaysia Super League club Negeri Sembilan and the Equatorial Guinea national team.
+Luis Enrique Nsue Ntugu Akele (born 16 January 1998) is an Equatoguinean professional footballer who plays as a centre-back for the Equatorial Guinea national team.

 Club career

 Nsue is an AD Mesi Nkulu and Cano Sport Academy product.
 He also played for CDB FB Atlético Puertollano and Aravaca CF in Spain.

 In July 2025, Nsue signed for Negeri Sembilan.

 International career

 Nsue made his international debut for Equatorial Guinea on 28 May 2018.
 He also appeared in 2019 Africa U-23 Cup of Nations qualification matches.